ruffsl/ros_docker_demos/multicontainer/README.md

     /rosout_agg

 ### Tear down
-To tear down the structer we've made, we just need to stop the containers and remove the services.
+To tear down the structure we've made, we just need to stop the containers and remove the services.

 > We can stop and remove the containers using the names we gave them: